makethingshappy/IoTflow/README.md

 - Scalable multi-module messaging patterns
 - Compatibility with Mosquitto, EMQX, Aedes, and similar brokers

-This repository does **not** include standalone MQTT client code — only the orchestration structure used to implement automation logic.
+This repository does **not** include standalone MQTT client code, only the orchestration structure used to implement automation logic.

 ---